Name: Hanna McElroy

 Tell us something most people don’t know about you: I went to the High School of Music and the Arts in NYC, the FAME school.

-Where we are most likely to find you in Lynn’s community: On the Type 8 panel sharing my experience during the online narrative traditional Enneagram trainings.
+Where we are most likely to find you in Lynn’s community: On the island of Paros, at Lynn’s annual retreat.

 First time you tried Kundalini Yoga?
 I did a 40 Day Kundalini Intro last year with Dharmanjeev Kaur.